-Every year we see these lists of the great new trends that are taking place in the web design world.
-For the most part – we have found them to be potentially harmful for our own client base which is largely focused on nonprofit organizations and business to business groups.
+Every year I see these lists of the great new trends that are taking place in the web design world.
+For the most part – I have found them to be potentially harmful for my own client base which is largely focused on nonprofit organizations and business to business groups.

-Although it is important to keep your website fresh and modern – we actually recommend a minor update to the look and feel every couple of years – we do not encourage website owners to be running to jump on these trends!
+Although it is important to keep your website fresh and modern – I actually recommend a minor update to the look and feel every couple of years – I do not encourage website owners to be running to jump on these trends!

-We are seeing this one everywhere – and we personally think it is a horrible idea for most website owners.
+This still seems to be a growing trend – and I personally think it is a horrible idea for most websites.

-The website is also only using product images to display the logo – which we also do not think is a good idea from a branding perspective.
+The website is also only using product images to display the logo – which I also do not think is a good idea from a branding perspective.

-So when you land on the home page all you see is what is below – again we did remove the logos from the 2 can lids, but we still think a potential customer does not know what to do or where to go from here.
+So when you land on the home page all you see is what is below – again, I did remove the logos from the 2 can lids, but I still think a potential customer does not know what to do or where to go from here.

 If you have stunning imagery and want a unique way to promote a special project, product or announcement then a simple parallax background may be a nice design touch.